mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 ...
 ```

-Note that, at least when using `operator-sdk` version, the templated `Dockerfile` assumes an `api` directory, despite that `sidecar-injector` has no corresponding custom resource definition:
+Additionally, at least in my case, the templated `Dockerfile` assumes an `api` directory, despite that `sidecar-injector` has no corresponding custom resource definition:

 ```
 make docker-build